PDF Cover

 AI Enabled Point of Care Triage

 Digital dermatoscopes now function as intelligent endpoints because on device computer vision technology provides risk scores and lesion mapping and clinical decision support during the capture process.
 The transformation enables teledermatology at scale because primary care clinics and retail health sites use smartphone connected devices to evaluate suspicious lesions which helps direct only high risk cases to dermatologists thus reducing referral delays and speeding up biopsy procedures.
 The impact reaches adjacent sectors where telehealth platforms enhance service level agreements and pathology labs obtain more positive yield biopsies while medtech vendors differentiate through explainable AI solutions that meet HIPAA and EU MDR standards.
-This industry transition is expected to add $164.3 million in the industry revenue between 2024 and 2030.

 02